 We participate in the national College Level Examination Program (CLEP).
 Mansfield University grants credit for CLEP SUBJECT examinations, but does not grant credit for the CLEP GENERAL examination.
 Subject examinations are available in the areas of business, composition, education, foreign languages, humanities, mathematics, science, and social science.

 CLEP offers a way to earn college credits for what the test-taker has already learned and may shorten the length of the college experience.
-Information regarding CLEP examinations is available from the Student Registration and Financial Services Department.
+Information regarding CLEP examinations is available from the Registrar’s Office.

 Superior scholastic achievement is recognized at Commencement.
 A bachelor’s degree student must have completed at least 45 credit hours at Mansfield University prior to the final semester to receive honors recognition at Commencement.
 Honors designations are based on cumulative grade point average (GPA) as indicated: